Dilly Dally: Sore (2015–2017)

-Dilly Dally's first full length album, Sore, was released on October 9, 2015 on Buzz Records in Canada and Partisan Records in the United States and United Kingdom.
+Dilly Dally's first full-length album, Sore, was released on October 9, 2015, on Buzz Records in Canada and Partisan Records in the United States and United Kingdom.

 Sore was a longlisted nominee for the 2016 Polaris Music Prize, as well as a Juno Award nominee for Alternative Album of the Year at the Juno Awards of 2017.
 The single "Desire" was a SOCAN Songwriting Prize finalist in 2016.
 Additionally, the video for "Snakehead" was long-listed for the Prism Prize in 2017.
 Sore was featured on Exclaim!
 "50 Best Canadian Albums of the 2010s" list.

 The band toured extensively during the Sore album cycle.
 Monks recalls: "When you put four people in a box for two years, it's psychologically fucked. (...)
 The machine was going full speed ahead.
 As the manager, I just kept confirming dates."
 The relentless pace of those tours almost caused the band to break up.

 Heaven (2018–2019)

-After taking a mental health break, the band got back together in 2017 to write their second full length record.
+After taking a mental health break, the band got back together in 2017 to write their second full-length record.

-Heaven was released on September 14, 2018 by Dine Alone Records in Canada and Partisan Records in the United States and United Kingdom.
+Heaven was released on September 14, 2018, by Dine Alone Records in Canada and Partisan Records in the United States and United Kingdom.
 The songs on this release cover themes such as marijuana use, queerness, depression and substance abuse in the music industry.
 The album was produced and mixed in Los Angeles by Rob Schnapf.

 Heaven was longlisted for the 2019 Polaris Music Prize.
 The song "Bad Biology" was a finalist for the SOCAN Songwriting Prize in 2019.

 Final shows and breakup (2020–2023)

 Dilly Dally had shows announced for 2020, but the COVID-19 pandemic forced the cancellation of tours and festivals worldwide.

-Dilly Dally opened for the band My Chemical Romance for several dates in 2021.
+Dilly Dally opened for the band My Chemical Romance for several dates in 2022.

 On March 2, 2023, the band announced they were breaking up, saying "It's time for us to move forward and continue our journeys separately."
 They released their last two singles, "Colour of Joy" and "Morning Light", and announced the date for their final concert on May 27 at Lee's Palace in Toronto.
+A second show was announced for the next night on March 7.

 Personal lives

 The band is outspoken in their support of queer issues.
-Monks identifies as queer, and Annie Jane Marie has come out as transgender.
+Monks is queer.

 The song "Sober Motel" was written by Monks in relation to Annie's journey into sobriety.